lucas-carvajal/Supertaster/README.md

 ### TODOS

-* Make edit button in **RecipeView** work
-  1. Navigate to Add screen & fill in all data
-  2. Save all new data by updating the data in the database
-* After adding an item in the **Add** screen, clear all fields
 * Make search by ingredients on **Dashboard** work
 * Make 'add' button work in **RecipesList**
 * Fix Images in **Add**: proper resolution, view function, delete function